Calusa Recovery

 Long-term effects of heroin addiction

 Heroin can make the body get used to it, so over time, the user takes more of it to feel the same effects you did before.
 This is called tolerance.
 Suddenly stopping or lessening the usage of heroin can lead to uncomfortable symptoms, like feeling sick or in pain.
 This is known as physical dependence.
-So, people might keep using heroin just to avoid feeling really unwell when they try to quit.
+So, people might keep using heroin just to avoid feeling unwell when they try to quit.

 Studies have found that long-term heroin addiction can lead to lasting changes in the physical structure and physiology of the brain, which is hard to reverse.
 One of these changes can harm something called myelin, which is like a protective coating around the brain’s nerve fibers.
 This damages different parts of the brain to communicate with each other, resulting in the person’s ability to make good choices, their mood, and how they handle stress.